 Some states place limits on pain and suffering compensation, but California does not limit awards in car accident claims.
 However, if you are uninsured at the time of the accident, California law does not allow you to recover any pain and suffering damages unless the other driver is convicted of a DUI related to the incident.

 Contact Inland Empire Law Group to Learn More

 Insurance companies are typically in no hurry to settle personal injury claims for their full value.
 They will try to undercut the value of the claim and try to save themselves money, which means working with a skilled attorney is the best way to protect your right to compensation.
-Inland Empire Law Group's legal team is committed to advocating for the needs of California residents who have suffered injuries caused by the negligence of others.
+Inland Empire Law Group's car accident lawyers are committed to advocating for the needs of California residents who have suffered injuries caused by the negligence of others.
 Call (888) 694-3529 to schedule an appointment at our main office in Rancho Cucamonga or our satellite office in Victorville.